gatling/gatling/src/sphinx/general/functional_specs.rst

 Quick start
 ===========

-We have an `example project <https://github.com/constantijn/gatling-funtest-example/>`_ configured to run functional specs with sbt to help you get started right away.
+We have an `demo project <https://github.com/gatling/gatling-funspec-demo/>`_ configured to run functional specs with sbt to help you get started right away.